-For example, you could boost all the highs above 12kHz – or cut them – and this works in a different way to the filter.
+For example, you could boost or cut all the highs above 12kHz.
+This works in a different way than the filter, though.

 Generally, I use high shelves for a top end boost, especially on vocals, acoustic guitars, and generally on the whole mix as well, maybe everything above 12 kilohertz.
 We can also use them for low cuts if we just want to reduce the bass in a vocal, for example.